 Dana R. Fisher is a Professor of Sociology and the Director of the Program for Society and the Environment at the University of Maryland.
 Her research focuses on understanding the relationship between environmentalism and democracy—most recently studying activism and American climate politics.
 Her research employs a mixed-methods approach that integrates data collected through open-ended semi-structured interviews and participant observation with various forms of survey data.

-Fisher is the author of National Governance and the Global Climate Change Regime (Rowman and Littlefield Press 2004), Activism, Inc. (Stanford University Press 2006), the Practice of Research (with Shamus Khan, Oxford University Press 2013), and Urban Environmental Stewardship and Civic Engagement (with Erika S. Svendsen and James Connolly, Routledge Press 2015).
+Fisher is the author of National Governance and the Global Climate Change Regime (RowWilliam and Flora Hewlett Foundationman and Littlefield Press 2004), Activism, Inc. (Stanford University Press 2006), the Practice of Research (with Shamus Khan, Oxford University Press 2013), and Urban Environmental Stewardship and Civic Engagement (with Erika S. Svendsen and James Connolly, Routledge Press 2015).
 She is the editor, along with Stewart Lockie and David Sonnenfeld, of the Routledege International Handbook of Social and Environmental Change (2013).
 Her work has also been published in numerous peer-reviewed journals.
-She is currently writing American Resistance a Book-in-Progress that will be published by Columbia University Press after the 2018 mid-term elections.
-She also edits the Series on Society and the Environment at Columbia University Press along with Lori Peek and Evan Schofer.
+Her newest book, American Resistance will be out with Columbia University Press in fall 2019.
+She also serves as a Series Editor for the Series on Society and the Environment at Columbia University Press along with Lori Peek and Evan Schofer.